 Finding Support Through IFSA

 Dealing with a loss can be incredibly difficult, even if it does not come as a surprise.
 I found that allowing myself to grieve and to work through my emotions was a critical aspect of the healing process.
 Recognizing and utilizing my support systems, both in my community abroad and from home, was critical.

 I found comfort in the weekly IFSA meet-ups when our program advisor would spoil us with snacks and offer support and guidance.
 A meeting that particularly stood out to me was a picnic on a sunny day when Hannah, our advisor, gave a presentation on self-care.
 She emphasized the importance of getting enough sleep, spending time doing activities you really love, and attempting to keep negative thoughts in perspective.
 It’s easy to slip into cycles of self deprecation and inadequate self-care, especially in stressful environments such as college during the exam period.
 When coping with a loss, self-care is especially important.
 To hear this sentiment from someone I respected and admired so much lead me to value the connections I made in New Zealand even more than I had before and encouraged me to set and achieve regular self-care as a goal for my time abroad.

 Staying Active and Mindful

-Additionally, various activities abroad also helped me learn how to cope.
-Hiking, channeling energy into activity and enjoying the beauty of the world around me was especially constructive.
-This was largely because it was something I knew my grandpa would have wanted for me, as he was a huge nature enthusiast.
-I also engaged in mindful activities such as cooking and journaling, and tried to make sure to stay on top of my work and manage my schedule well.
-Although this was difficult at times, I found that when Iand kept up with my work, I limited stress and my overall mood improved.
+Additionally, various activities abroad helped me learn how to cope.
+Hiking and channeling energy into outdoor activity was especially constructive.
+Hiking was especially meaningful because it was something I knew my grandpa would have wanted for me, as he was a huge nature enthusiast.
+I also engaged in mindful activities such as cooking and journaling and tried to make sure to stay on top of my work and manage my schedule well.
+Although this was difficult at times, I found that when I kept up with my work, I limited stress and my overall mood improved.